Adapting Large Language Models to Domains via Reading Comprehension: Further Ablations on Comprehension Tasks

 Figure~\ref{fig:task_percent} presents the percentages of mined examples of each task type in all the comprehension task examples, with Word-To-Text, Summarization, and Text Completion accounting for the highest ratios.

 In the biomedicine domain, we conduct ablations on each comprehension task type by systematically removing each task type from the reading comprehension texts.
 We then use the resulting modified reading comprehension texts to train the general model.
-Subsequently, we evaluate these trained models on both domain-specific tasks and general benchmarks to analyze the impacts of these ablations.
+Subsequently, we evaluate these trained models on both domain-specific tasks and general LLM benchmarks to analyze the impacts of these ablations.

 \textbf{Domain-specific Tasks.} As shown in Figure~\ref{fig:ablation_all}, when evaluating on the domain-specific tasks, the removal of any comprehension task type leads to a decrease in task performance, showing their contributions to these domain-specific tasks.
 Notably, removing Word-to-Text, Summarization, or Text Completion tasks results in a noticeable drop in performance, aligning with the high percentages of these tasks in the mined examples.

 Interestingly, even though the Natural Language Inference task type doesn't constitute a large portion of the comprehension tasks, its removal leads to a substantial decrease in performance.
-This could be attributed to its unique role as the sole classification task type within all the comprehension tasks.
+This could be attributed to its unique role as the only classification task type within all the comprehension tasks.
 In contrast, the impact of removing Commonsense Reasoning and Paraphrase Detection tasks is less pronounced, reflecting their lower percentages in the mined task examples.
 However, this also suggests the potential benefits of including more diverse task examples, which could further enhance domain-specific task performance.

+\textbf{General LLM Benchmarks.} Additionally, we conduct experiments where we remove a specific task type from all the comprehension tasks.
+We then evaluate the trained model's performance specifically on the general tasks corresponding to the removed task type, aiming to demonstrate whether the comprehension tasks have a positive impact on the respective downstream tasks.

+In the results for general tasks in Figure~\ref{fig:ablation_all}, when we exclude a particular task type from the comprehension tasks, we observe performance declines in the corresponding downstream tasks, specifically for Summarization, Word-to-Text, Natural Language Inference, and Commonsense Reasoning tasks.
+This suggests a beneficial connection between the trained comprehension tasks and their corresponding downstream tasks.